noodldocs/noodldocs.github.io/nodes/visual/group.md

 </div>

 **Align X**
-How to align the object in relation to its parent.
+How to horizontally align the Group in relation to its parent.
 Can be **Left**, **Right** or **Center**.

 **Align Y**
-How to align the object in relation to its parent.
+How to vertically align the Group in relation to its parent.
 Can be **Top**, **Bottom**, or **Center**.

 ### Scroll

-**Scroll Behavior**
+**Enable Scroll**
-This specifies if the group should have scrolling enables for children that overflow outside of the group boundries.
+This specifies if the Group should have scrolling enabled for children that overflow outside of the group boundaries.
+Scrolling direction is determined by the Group's **Layout** direction.
+Enabling this will show the below scrolling properties.

-- _None_ - No scrolling.
-- _Native_ - Use the web native scrolling dependent on the platform.
-- _Noodl_ - Use custom Noodl scrolling, this will be a plaltform independent scrolling that have both touch and mouse support.

-**Scroll Direction**
-Specifies the direction of scrolling if enabled.

-- _Vertical_ - Vertical scrolling only.
-- _Horizontal_ - Horizontal scrolling only.
-- _Both_ - Scrolling on both directions.
+**Snap**
+Only available if _Native Platform Scroll_ is disabled.
+Enabling this will snap the scrolling between every screen.

-**Snap Enabled**
+**Snap To Every Item**
-Only available if _Scroll Behavior_ is set to _Noodl_.
+Only available if _Snap_ is enabled.
 Enabling this will force the scrolling to snap to individual items.

 **Show Scrollbar**
-Only available if _Scroll Behavior_ is set to _Noodl_.
+Only available if _Native Platform Scroll_ is disabled.
 Toggles the visibility of the scrollbar.

+**Bounce at boundaries**
+Only available if _Native Platform Scroll_ is disabled.
+Toggles if scrolling bounces when you are at top or bottom of list.

+**Native Platform Scroll**
+When enabled, uses the web's native scrolling dependent on the platform.
+Uses custom Noodl scrolling when disabled.
+The custom Noodl scrolling is platform independent and has both touch and mouse support.

 ### Style